RepreZen/API-Codeflow-Node.js/README.md

 _NodeGenTemplate` generator, the menu should show that as the generator to run.
 If not, click instead on the small arrow to the right, and select
 _NodeGenTemplate_ from the list of targets.)

+9. Even though the service project files are now present, they will not appear in Project Explorer until you cause a refresh of the project files.
+Right-click on `PetStoreProject` in _Project Explorer_ and then select _Refresh_ to do this.

 ### Phase 4 - Implementing Business Logic

-_The end state of this phase is captured in branch `04.implement`._
+_~~The end state of this phase is captured in branch `04.implement`.~~_

 Now it's time to write the code that will implement the business logic of our API service.